Snow Forecast for the Alps Winter 2019-2020

-This winter we do not have El Nino to give forecasters a weather heads-up for what the winter will bring.
+Of course, this winter we did not have El Nino to give forecasters a weather heads-up for this winter.
 The El Nino effect of 2019 brought major snowfall in the USA, where many ski resorts remained open on Independence Day, 4th July.
 Mammoth Mountain in the Eastern Sierra had hoped a winter of epic snowfall would allow skiing into August but instead ended its season on 28th July.
 Mammoth accumulated 718 inches (1,824 centimetres) of snow at its summit and 492 inches (1,250 centimetres) at the main lodge, last winter.

-Weather experts have now declared the El Niño of 2019 is officially over.
-Near-average conditions in the tropical Pacific indicate that we have returned to ENSO-neutral conditions (neither El Niño or La Niña is present).
-Predictions are for an ENSO-neutral (50-55 per cent chance) through this Northern Hemisphere winter.
+But now the weather experts have declared the El Niño effect is officially over.
+With near-average conditions in the tropical Pacific, we returned to ENSO-neutral conditions (neither El Niño or La Niña is present).
+Predictions were for an ENSO-neutral (50-55 per cent chance) throughout this Northern Hemisphere winter.

-A return to neutral means that we will not get that predictable influence from El Niño or La Niña, but the atmosphere is certainly capable of wild swings without a push from either influence.
-Basically, ENSO-neutral means that the job of seasonal forecasters gets a bit tougher.
+A return to neutral means that we have not had that predictable influence from El Niño or La Niña, but still the atmosphere is capable of wild swings without a push from either.
+Basically, ENSO-neutral means that the job of seasonal forecasters got a bit tougher.

-The wild swing to high temperatures meant that in the USA the snow was melting, along with the pavements during the hottest summer on many records.
-An experimental weather service forecast projected that nearly 100 local records would be broken in Texas, Oklahoma, parts of the Midwest and a large swath of the East Coast during the heatwave of July 2019.
+The wild swing to high temperatures had Australia sizzling (literally with the bush fires) in record heat and meant that last summer in the USA, the pavements were melting during the hottest days on many records.
+One weather forecast announced that nearly 100 local records would be broken in Texas, Oklahoma, parts of the Midwest and a large swath of the East Coast during the heatwave of July 2019.

 Meanwhile, the Mexican city of Guadalajara was blasted by a summer hailstorm that dropped up to three feet of ice in some areas.
 Astonishing photos on 1st July from the region showed a wintry scene in the middle of summer with the city almost entirely covered with ice.
 Jalisco Governor, Enrique Alfaro Ramirez tweeted, 'Hail more than a metre high, and then we wonder if climate change exists'.

-According to NOAA,'s National Centres for Environmental Information, July was the hottest month ever recorded on planet earth, the average global temperature reaching 1.71 degrees Fahrenheit above the 20th century average of 60.4 degrees.
-While this may have been good news for ice cream sales, it was bad news for the ice caps as with these record temperatures the Arctic and Antarctic sea ice shrank to record lows.
+Climate change sceptics might quote the fact that the highest temperature ever recorded was 56.7 °C (134.1 °F) over 100 years ago on 10th July 1913 in the so-aptly named, Furnace Creek.
+Climate crisis advocates will counter that, according to NOAA,'s National Centres for Environmental Information, July 2019 was the hottest month ever recorded on planet earth, the average global temperature reaching 1.71 degrees Fahrenheit above the 20th century average of 60.4 degrees.
+While this may have been good news for ice cream sales, it was bad news for the ice caps as with these record temperatures the Arctic and Antarctic sea ice shrank to record lows (again, see first para).